Phil Gold

 As I mentioned before, the e-mail message that’s sent from a stock SharePoint Alert is not all that useful – it really provides a minimal amount of information.

-In this example, when an employee requests time off, their manager will receive an e-mail telling informing them.
+For example, when an employee requests time off, their manager will receive an e-mail telling informing them.
 The message will include the employee’s name, the amount of time they have available, how much time they’ve requested, and even a link directly to the item in SharePoint so the manager can immediately act on it.
+And you can even add action button directly to the email that will perform operations on SharePoint items directly from the email alert.

 If you haven’t used Alerts, you really need to check them out!